pharick/libasm/README.md

 # libasm

 **A static library of standard and not-so-standard functions implemented in Assembly.
-A project completed at School 21.**
+A project completed at Ecole42.**

 ## Implemented Functions